fsantanna-no/p2p-tml-paper/rita-24/response.md

 exactly mean by P2P:

 > "The peers form a dynamic unstructured peer-to-peer network [3], and
-> communicate only indirectly to each other.
-Events are flooded in the network
+> communicate mostly indirectly to each other.
+Events are flooded in the
-> graph via gossiping, i.e.: when a peer generates an event, it communicates to
+> network graph via gossiping, i.e.: when a peer generates an event, it
-> its neighbours, which communicate to their neighbours, and so on.
-Note that
+> communicates to its neighbours, which communicate to their neighbours, and so
-> all peers execute the exactly same application and middleware, with no
+> on.
+Note that all peers execute the exactly same application and middleware,
-> differences with respect to their roles and physical resources.
-Therefore, we
+> with no differences with respect to their roles and physical resources.
-> can describe our peer-to-peer network as follows: (a) all peers have the same
+> Therefore, we can describe our peer-to-peer network as follows: (a) all peers
-> role and run the same software; (b) any peer can join or leave at any time;
+> have the same role and run the same software; (b) any peer can join or leave
-> (c) events are only communicated with direct neighbours."
+> at any time; (c) events are only communicated with direct neighbours."

 ### Comment J.8